Competition Details

 Competition Schedule

 To assist in developing your entry we offer a series of workshops to help you develop your idea.
-Workshops will be held on Wednesday evenings throughout the semester.
-Students must attend at least 2 workshops to be eligible to enter our competition.
+Dates and times will be announced soon.

 Submission Requirements